 What is a “board of a state agency” that is covered by this filing requirement?

 For the purposes of this report, the board of a state agency on which an appointee of a City elective officer serves is limited to the following agencies: Health Authority, Housing Authority Commission, Industrial Development Authority Board, Parking Authority, Relocation Appeals Board, and Local Workforce Investment Board.

-No. SFEC Form 126 is required if the contract has a total anticipated or actual value of $50,000 or more, or a combination or series of such contracts, amendments or modifications approved by the same City elective officer or board has a value of $50,000 or more in a fiscal year.
+The Notification of Contract Approval SFEC Form 126 is required to be filed if a contract has a total anticipated or actual value of $50,000 or more, or a combination or series of such contracts, amendments or modifications approved by the same City elective officer or board has a value of $50,000 or more in a fiscal year.

 SFEC Form 126 must be filed electronically through the City and County of San Francisco’s DocuSign system by starting the form using the section below.
 The DocuSign filing process involves two key steps – completing the form and signing the form – which may involve between one to five participants.
 The form allows a City staff member to initiate and complete the form electronically, optionally route it to up to three additional staff assisting with the completion of the form, and then send it to an elected officer or board secretary or clerk for his/her signature.
 The person completing the form may need to obtain information about the contract from multiple internal and external parties, including the elected official/clerk of the board and support staff, contracting department, and contractor.

 After the form is completed, an email will be automatically sent to the signer with instructions for his/her signature.
 The signer can then electronically sign the form in DocuSign by following the instructions in the email.
 An elected officer or board secretary or clerk may complete and sign the form without the assistance of a staff member by entering his/her information in the fields below as the person completing and signing the form.